kanin33/wildsolutions/Eikonal_solver/README.md

 when in the C++ directory.
 The output file is named *tale*.

 ##### Running
-To compute the solution to the Eikonal equation when $$\Omega$$ is a sphere and $$f$$ is constantly equal to 1, this should be written in the main file:
+To compute the solution to the Eikonal equation when ``Omega`` is a sphere and ``f`` is constantly equal to 1, this should be written in the main file:
 ```C++
 int n = 50;
 int number[4] = {n, n, n, n};